70 Years of Live Theatre

 Our theatre took the next step forward in 1952, when this unofficial group applied for 501(c)3 nonprofit status.
 These theatre-lovers, responsible for every aspect of every production, immediately transformed into our first Board members.
 Being a nonprofit, the Little Theatre was now able to accept donations, opening up a brand new revenue stream for the theatre.
 This new money allowed the board to begin thinking further than one show ahead.
 Soon, the theatre began producing four, five, six shows each year.
 The names of the Board members were the same names you would see in every program.
 These were theatre-lovers, volunteers producing plays for the love of the art form.
 During this period our theatre produced more than 150 plays in approximately 25 venues around the county (from Cambria to Arroyo Grande).

 In 1981, the Board of Directors negotiated a lease for an empty band room on the Junior High School campus on Lizzie Street.
 Affectionately known as the Hilltop Theatre, this venue allowed the Little Theatre to produce a full season of plays and offer season subscriptions, which, in turn, created several new revenue streams for the organization.

 In 1993, the Little Theatre moved into our current home, the City Playhouse, after the City of San Luis Obispo built a new library on the corner of Palm and Osos street.
 A crew was quickly assembled to transform this empty library into a functional performance space before our first season downtown.
 Risers were built, seats were installed, and—legend has it—the building was finished and legally able to welcome the public inside a few hours before our first production opened.

-Now, 24 years later, we are in the midst of another time of change.
+Now, in 2017, we are in the midst of another time of change.
 During the past five years at the City Playhouse, our organization has experienced unprecedented growth, both artistically and financially.
 Since 2012: